 If you suspect a sleep disorder, talk to your child’s pediatrician.
 A pediatrician or teacher may also be able to provide suggestions for helping your child manage nighttime fears.

 Other symptoms of overtiredness in infants, toddlers, and children include:

 Your body is actually programmed to get a certain amount of sleep and doesn’t function normally when you’re overtired.
 The symptoms of overtiredness can lead to many changes in your mental state, making it more difficult to fall asleep.
 Additionally, sleep deprivation changes your body chemistry.

 A lack of sleep can make it harder for your body to identify sleepiness.
-Results from a study from 2003 found that those who slept for four to six hours nightly for several weeks didn’t get sleepier over time, even though their mental capacity was greatly compromised.
-Similar results were seen in an earlier study, too.
+Results from a found that those who slept for four to six hours nightly for several weeks didn’t get sleepier over time, even though their mental capacity was greatly compromised.
+Similar results were seen in an , too.

 The other internal factor affected by a lack of sleep is your circadian rhythm.
 This is the indicator in your body that sets your bedtime and promotes a healthy sleep cycle.
 Overtiredness can result in this function not working properly, making it difficult for your body to fall asleep.